venkatrao24/WindowsAppAutomationJS/README.md

 # WindowsAppAutomation

-A sample repo to execute UI automation for Windows based application
+A sample repo to execute UI automation for Windows based application using NodeJs.

 ## To execute (Windows 10 only)
 1. Clone this repo